melonSorbet/recon/README.md

+# Recon
-# recon is a high performance fast api tester written in Rust
+recon is a high performance fast api tester written in Rust

 ## Install
 recon will be available as a Application on PC as well as Browsers